Regex stands for regular expressions. Regex is a powerful tool that allows you to define search patterns.

-This page helps you master regex in JavaScript from scratch.
-After the tutorials, you’ll be confident writing regular expressions and using regex functions to match and replace strings with patterns.
+This tutorial series helps you master regex in JavaScript from scratch.
+By the end of the series, you’ll gain the skills and confidence to write regular expressions and to match, search, and manipulate strings effectively.

 Section 1.
 JavaScript Regex Basics

-This section introduces you to the basic Javascript Regex including related regular expression methods, character classes, anchors, and word boundaries.
+This section introduces the basic Javascript Regex including related regular expression methods, character classes, anchors, and word boundaries.

-• Regular expressions – learn how to create regular expressions in JavaScript and how to use them to search and replace strings using patterns and flags.
+- Regular expressions – learn how to create regular expressions in JavaScript and use them to search and replace strings using patterns and flags.

 This section shows you how to use quantifiers to match a rule a number of times.